sayaliakbar/practice-projects/week-04/day-05/static-job-listings-solution/README.md

-Here’s a more polished version of your README.md tailored specifically for your project.
-It incorporates the provided template while making it specific and professional.

----

 # Frontend Mentor - Job Listings with Filtering Solution

 This is a solution to the [Job Listings with Filtering Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt).
 The project showcases dynamic filtering of job listings and is designed to be responsive and user-friendly.